Eagerod/restify-mongoose-base/README.md

 npm run coverage
 ```
 Runs the tests with the application in debug mode, and outputs the coverage report to a folder called `coverage`.
+`coverage` runs with the debug flag set, so it uses the same paths as the normal `npm test` command.